grafana/grafana-operator/docs/docs/api.md

         <td><b><a href="#grafanaspecingressspecrulesindexhttppathsindexbackend">backend</a></b></td>
         <td>object</td>
         <td>
-          Backend defines the referenced service endpoint to which the traffic will be forwarded to.<br/>
+          backend defines the referenced service endpoint to which the traffic will be forwarded to.<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b>pathType</b></td>
         <td>string</td>
         <td>
-          PathType determines the interpretation of the Path matching.
+          pathType determines the interpretation of the path matching.
 PathType can be one of the following values: * Exact: Matches the URL path exactly. * Prefix: Matches based on a URL path prefix split by '/'.
 Matching is done on a path element by element basis.
 A path element refers is the list of labels in the path split by the '/' separator.
 A request is a match for path p if every p is an element-wise prefix of p of the request path.
 Note that if the last element of the path is a substring of the last element in request path, it is not a match (e.g. /foo/bar matches /foo/bar/baz, but does not match /foo/barbaz). * ImplementationSpecific: Interpretation of the Path matching is up to the IngressClass.
 Implementations can treat this as a separate PathType or treat it identically to Prefix or Exact path types.
 Implementations are required to support all path types.<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b>path</b></td>
         <td>string</td>
         <td>
-          Path is matched against the path of an incoming request.
+          path is matched against the path of an incoming request.
 Currently it can contain characters disallowed from the conventional "path" part of a URL as defined by RFC 3986.
 Paths must begin with a '/' and must be present when using PathType with value "Exact" or "Prefix".<br/>
         </td>
         <td>false</td>
       </tr></tbody>